The Death of Bunny Munro: Release

 The novel was also released as an audiobook, using a 3D audio effect, produced and sound-directed by British artists Iain Forsyth and Jane Pollard, with a soundtrack by Nick Cave and Warren Ellis, and in a number of e-book formats, including an iPhone application that synchronised the audiobook with the text and included exclusive videos of Cave reading.
 A series of live events took place in late 2009 to promote the book under the title of "A Night with Nick Cave", combining music, readings and a Q&A session with the audience.

+Television adaptation

+In November 2023, a six-part television series adaptation of the novel was announced by Sky Studios with Matt Smith playing Bunny.

 Reception

-Irvine Welsh, Neil Labute and David Peace have all touted the novel, providing back-cover reviews.
+Irvine Welsh, Neil LaBute and David Peace have all touted the novel, providing back-cover reviews.
 Moreover, The Death of Bunny Munro has received strong reviews from the British media: Graeme Thomson (writing in The Observer, 6 September 2009) awarded the novel 4 stars out of 5.
 Likewise, the Saturday Times (on 5 September 2009) stated, in a very positive review, that the novel "reads like a good indie movie".